kaosagnt/ansible-everyday/README.md

     ansible_boot-rhel-recreate-rescue-boot-image - recreate with rescue boot image for RHEL >=7 and Fedora Systems

+    ansible_deb-apt-file-search - find which Deb package provides a file ansible_deb-apt-setup-shells - install a shell Deb package eg tcsh and profile files ansible_deb-apt-update - check for Deb package updates ansible_deb-apt-upgrade-deb - update / install Deb packages ansible_deb-info - obtain information about a particular Deb package ansible_deb-is-deb-installed - find out if a Deb package is installed on a remote host

     ansible_decode-facts - produce some human readable facts from the Ansible json fact files

     ansible_find-etc-opt-rmpnew-files - find leftover rpmnew / rpmsave files in the /etc and /opt directories